 That's it - from there, I really just right-click to export the image in the desired dimensions (depending on print or for web).
 I do not sharpen or do any post processing to the image.
 I just put it into my staging folder (RPL-Cropped) for later use.
 For this example, the image is being exported for web, so I adjust the horizontal edge to 1100px - my standard output size.

 Next is backup - though looking at this now, it should probably be first after downloading.
 I may adjust that.
 But the process is pretty invisible.
 I only backup the RAW scans from the lab by dragging them into an archive folder on my hard drive, which then automatically syncs with two external drives I have.
 One of those drives also syncs with the cloud, so once I drag in drop into my archive folder, I almost immediately have 2 local backups and one cloud backup.

 With film, my true backup is when the negatives that come back from the lab.
 They go into sleeves that are inside of my film binders (by date/year) should I need them in an emergency.

 So, I shot all these for a reason, and my true final step is showing off the images somehow.
 It could be this blog, it could be to my social media, it could be an upload or print for a client.
 For the digital side, it's a click, so not going there.
 But for print, I have been using the Richard Photo Lab ROES app or (recently) tried out their darkroom printing.
 For the ROES, I just work through the menus to select size, paper, border and so forth, and simply drop ship the image(s) to the client.

 And that's really it, no magic to my film workflow.
 The lab handles 99% the post production, which frees up a bunch of time for me to concentrate on shooting more film.

-Again, I will have my digital workflow coming soon!
+Again, I have my digital workflow up live now!